sensebox/books-v2/en/ttn_integration.md

 >***Note:*** *The order of the sensors has to be set here at Arduino and the openSenseMap to be identical!

-If a `unixtime` decoder is specified, its timestamp will be used for all decoders in the The following measurements are used.
+If a `unixtime` decoder is specified, its timestamp will be used for all following measurements.
+The following measurements are used.
-Otherwise, the moment when the first gateway receives the message receives.
+Otherwise, the timestampt from when the gateway receives the first message is used.
 Example:

 ```json
 [